open-mmlab/mmselfsup/docs/zh_cn/notes/faq.md

 |       0.6.0       | mmcv-full >= 1.3.16 |       mmcls >= 0.19.0       |    mmseg >= 0.20.2     |   mmdet >= 2.16.0   |
 |       0.5.0       | mmcv-full >= 1.3.16 |              /              |    mmseg >= 0.20.2     |   mmdet >= 2.16.0   |

-**注意:**
+**Note:**

-- 如果您已经安装了 mmcv, 您需要运行 `pip uninstall mmcv` 来卸载已经安装的 mmcv。 如果您在本地同时安装了 mmcv 和 mmcv-full, `ModuleNotFoundError` 将会抛出。
+- You need to run `pip uninstall mmcv` first if you have mmcv installed.
+If mmcv and mmcv-full are both installed, there will be `ModuleNotFoundError`.
-- 如过您仍然对版本问题有疑问，欢迎创建 issue 并提供您的依赖库信息。
+- If you still have version problem, please create an issue and provide your package versions.